College of Engineering Laptop Requirement

 Is having a laptop really required?

 Yes.
 Much of the time you spend in your first-year engineering classes will be spent working on problem sets with your laptop in the context of team-based technical problem solving.
 Your laptop is your personal tool that you bring to the table to build new solutions, share your solutions with your teammates, and work together toward an improved solution.
+If you are a second-year College of Engineering student, any of your instructors may ask you to bring a laptop to class with the expectation that you will have a laptop meeting the recommended specifications.

 Do I need to buy a specific brand or model of laptop?